 If viewing videos is the top thing that both teens and tweens love doing on their smartphones, what kind of videos are they watching?

 What kind of ads are these kids running into?

 What type of content is being suggested to them based on the type of content and/or who they are watching?

 Although according to Dr. Kas-Osoka, most 12-year olds that she’s worked with are not having sex, most early mid-high schoolers are.

 Despite the fact that 69% of 12-year olds have their own smartphone and a majority of them enjoying watching videos online, they have yet to engage in sexual activities.

 So there is still hope!
 And time to have these conversations with your tween.

-As mentioned by Dr. Kas-Osoka, regardless of whether or not your teen or tween is having sex, it is essential to teach them these two things on a ongoing basis:
+As mentioned by Dr. Kas-Osoka, regardless of whether or not your teen or tween is having sex, it is essential to teach them these two things on an ongoing basis:

 How to love themselves.
 You are there to help them grow and nurture their self-esteem.
 What do they think they are good at?
 What do they love doing the most?
 What will make them feel good at the end of the day?
-Helping them see their strengths, gifts, and talents by adding to what they have to say, they’ll be able to have a greater sense of their value and self-worth.
-Not based on the number of likes or followers they have, but based on something much deeper and foundational.
+By helping them see their strengths, gifts, and talents by adding to what they have to say, they’ll be able to have a greater sense of their value and self-worth - not based on the number of likes or followers they have, but based on something much deeper and foundational.
 Something they can build upon and grow to ultimately master.